Last Updated on April 25, 2025 by Deanne

 Our first time visiting the Cinque Terre was many years ago and we only explored Monterosso and Vernazza.
 This time we knew we wanted to discover the unique beauty in each of the five towns, despite our short itinerary.

-Our ideal Cinque Terre itinerary would have included hiking to each of the five towns, but two sections of the Blue Trail were closed (the trail connecting Corniglia to Manarola, and Manarola to Riomaggiore.
-They’re slated to open in 2024.)
+Our ideal Cinque Terre itinerary would have included hiking to each of the five towns, but two sections of the Blue Trail were closed (the trail connecting Corniglia to Manarola, and Manarola to Riomaggiore.)
 So, we planned our itinerary accordingly.

 OUR CINQUE TERRE ITINERARY